cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 ```
 Our aim is to break down the total uncertainty into the systematic and statistical components.
 To get the statistical-uncertainty-only scan it should be as simple as freezing the nuisance parameters in the fit... right?

 Try it by adding `,rgx{.*}` to the `--freezeParameters` option.
 This will freeze all nuisance parameters by using a wildcard in the regular expression.
-Note, in combine you can use the option `--freezeParameters allConstrainedNuisances`, but this will not work here as we want to additionally freeze `MH`.
+Note, in combine you can usually add the option `--freezeParameters allConstrainedNuisances`, but this will not work here as we want to additionally freeze `MH` in the fit.
 ```
 combine -M MultiDimFit datacard_part3.root -m 125 --freezeParameters MH,rgx{.*} -n .scan.with_syst.statonly --algo grid --points 20 --setParameterRanges r=0.5,2.5
 ```